perusio/drupal-with-nginx/README.md

           echo -e "\xff\xd8\xff\xe0\n<?php echo 'hello'; ?>" > test.jpg

       If you run `php test.jpg` you get 'hello'.
-The fact is that **all files** with php extension are either matched by a particular location, as is the case for `index.php`, `xmlrpc.php`, `update.php` and `install.php` or match the last directive of the configuration:
+The fact is that **all files** with php extension are either matched by a particular location, as is the case for `xmlrpc.php`, `update.php` and `install.php` or match the last directive of the configuration: